hrawp/buzzline-04-aaron/README.md

 I will plot the top 5 to a polling bar chart.
 The bar chart will not show keyword counts.
 Rather the top 5 key words and the average setiment for each key word.

-The big idea is to see the top five keywords and what that keyword has as an average setiment score for the message it was in.
+The big idea is to see the top five keywords and what that keyword has as an average sentiment score for the message it was in.